emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 #### View and its subclasses

-The following simply provides an overview of the actual implementations of `View`, `ResourceView`, and `ResourceCollectionView`,  and their interface classes `IView` and `IResourceView`.
+The following simply provides an overview of the actual implementations of `View`, `ResourceView`, and `ResourceCollectionView`,  and their interface classes `IResourceView` and `IResourceCollectionView`.
 Users will typically need only to subclass from `IResourceView` and `IResourceCollectionView`; the framework and interface classes will not be modified.
-(TBD: names are incorrect here)

 For more detail on these implementations, see the source code in the `mvc/framework` and `mvc/interfaces` directories.

 ##### View
-The `View` class...
+The `View` class defines the basic HTML framework, rendering, and model notification handling for display of a single `Resource` (e.g. a `HostResource`).
+The `render()` method here assumes styles are imported properly and a common layout of the view that has list, edit, detail, and add variants.
+The developer should not have to subclass this but would instead subclass `IResourceView` and implement the methods required there.

 ```
 class View extends LitElement {